Get

 Final Thoughts

-The flesh of nectarines is not toxic to dogs and is considered safe for consumption.
+Dogs can eat the flesh of nectarines as it’s not toxic for dogs and considered safe for consumption.
 While safe, nectarines are high in natural sugars and should only be offered in small amounts and in moderation.
 The pits should be kept safely out of your dog’s reach due to risk of choking, blockages and their toxicity.
 Any spoiled nectarines should be disposed of right away.

 Remember to always consult with your veterinarian if you have any questions regarding foods your dog should or should not eat or if you have any concerns over something that has been consumed.